 Video of the Day

 Cirrhosis -- advanced liver scarring -- results from long-standing, chronic liver disease.
-In the early stages of cirrhosis, the liver continues to perform its numerous functions relatively normally.
+In the early stages of cirrhosis, the liver often continues to perform its numerous functions.
 With advanced cirrhosis, however, liver failure develops and gradually progresses.
 This condition, known as decompensated cirrhosis, leads to increasingly severe metabolic and chemical disturbances in the body.